 This one I made for my baby girl.

-It's So Easy Child Dresses and Bag Okay, since my baby wore her dress to church Easter Sunday in NC, I thought it would be no harm in letting her wear it again this Sunday, well yesterday it's 1:11 am Monday morning, in SC.
+Okay, since my baby wore her dress to church Easter Sunday in NC, I thought it would be no harm in letting her wear it again this Sunday, well yesterday it's 1:11 am Monday morning, in SC.
 Why do I always get the same kind of pictures from her?!
 I actually wanted to get photos than her usual stubborn ones like this one:

 Too through!